swabhs/blog/_posts/2016-08-20-acl-in-berlin.markdown

 ---
 layout: post
-title:  "ACL 2016 in Berlin"
+title:  "ACL in Berlin"
 date:   2016-08-20 14:55:35 -0700
-categories: conferences
+categories: jekyll update
 ---

 The ACL this year was great.
 Though there were too many parallel sessions at times and though I had to spend some time preparing/changing my own talk, I still managed to attend some really great talks.

 Overarching themes: Distributional semantics was a big thing this year.
 This could be subjective, based on the sessions and talks I attended.